Ankit-Aggarwal1616/Data-Analysis-Portfolio/README.md

 ### [Analysis of Covid-19 in India](/Covid_India.ipynb)

-Goal: To determine geographical and monthly Covid-19 trends in India and to forecast safety in future months passed the data in the dataset.
+Goal: Determine geographical and monthly Covid-19 trends in India and forecast safety in the 100 days beyond May 2021.

-Summary: This project involved analyzing a dataset of worldwide Covid-19 confirmed cases, recoveries, and deaths and narrowing it down to India as a whole and Delhi as a state within India.
-The project involved cleaning and processing data, performing exploratory data analysis regarding monthly and geographical trends, and forecasting future data past the timefame of July 2020 to May 2021.
+Summary: This project involved analyzing a dataset of worldwide Covid-19 confirmed cases, recoveries, and deaths, narrowing it down to India and Delhi.
+It included data cleaning, exploratory data analysis on monthly and geographical trends, and forecasting future data from July 2020 to 100 days past May 2021.

 Skills and Technologies: Python (Pandas, Numpy, Seaborn, Matplotlib, Prophet), Data Visualization, Data Analysis, Hypothesis Testing

-Results: The analysis revealed that Covid-19 cases would continue to trend upwards.
-However, the analysis was limited by the lack of additional factors including but not limited to vaccination status, herd immunity status, and public mask usage among others.
+Results: The analysis revealed an upward trend in Covid-19 cases, forecasting safety considerations for the 100 days beyond May 2021.
+However, limitations were acknowledged, including the absence of factors like vaccination status and herd immunity in the analysis.